 Group termination notice and termination pay requirements are in addition to the individual written notice and compensation requirements set out in s.63 of the Act for non-unionized employees or in the collective agreement for unionized employees.

 A non-unionized employee who would be entitled to three weeks’ individual notice or compensation for length of service and eight weeks’ group termination notice is entitled to a total of 11 weeks’ notice or pay, or a combination of the two.

-Even where termination occurs because of an employer’s bankruptcy or other form of insolvency, employees are entitled to compensation for length of service under s.63 and group termination pay under s.64.
+Even where termination occurs because of an employer’s insolvency, employees are entitled to group termination pay.

 Variance of this section

 Under s.72 of the Act an employer and any of its employees may join in a written application to the director to vary the provisions of s.64.

 Employees covered by a collective agreement

 Under s.3 of the Act, parties to a collective agreement are prohibited from giving up the specific employment protection provided in s.64.
 Employers, employees and unions may not negotiate terms and conditions that do not meet the standards set out in s.64.